 While looking for more information I came across this website.
 It makes mention of the Sophie Sergie case.
 I took a screen shot just in case the link disappears.
 Click it to enlarge and read the text.
 The author claims to know who killed Sophie Sergie.
 This person states to have worked for the Mat-Su (Matanuska-Susitna region) Narcotics Task Force during the time many people were found dead in the UAF dorms.
 This person also states that Sophie was on the 6th floor whereas all papers refer to the 2nd floor bath room/restroom.

 The authorities can use your help.
-Anyone who was in Hess Commons or the Moore, Bartlett and Skarland halls on April 26, 1993, is asked to contact the Fairbanks Police Department at 907.450.6500 or email them at email@example.com.
-Their cold cases page is here However, Sophie’s case isn’t featured there.
+Anyone who was in Hess Commons or the Moore, Bartlett and Skarland halls on April 26, 1993, is asked to contact the Fairbanks Police Department at 907.450.6500 or email [email protected].
+Their cold cases page is here however, Sophie’s case isn’t featured there.
 But she is featured here as we have not forgotten her.

 Rest in peace, Sophie Sergie.